-- Completed applications must be submitted through the ACLS Online Fellowship Application system (ofa.acls.org) no later than 9 pm Eastern Daylight Time, October 21, 2015.
+- Completed applications must be submitted through the ACLS Online Fellowship and Grant Application system (ofa.acls.org) no later than 9 pm Eastern Daylight Time, October 26, 2016.

-ACLS invites applications for the Henry Luce Foundation/ACLS Dissertation Fellowships in American Art designated for graduate students in any stage of PhD dissertation research or writing.
-Ten fellowships are available for a non-renewable, one-year term beginning between June and September 2016 for the 2016-17 academic year.
+ACLS invites applications for Luce/ACLS Dissertation Fellowships in American Art, which are designated for graduate students at any stage of PhD dissertation research or writing.
+Ten fellowships are available for a non-renewable, one-year term beginning between June and September 2017 for the 2017-18 academic year.
 The fellowships may be carried out in residence at the fellow's home institution, abroad, or at another appropriate site for the research.
 The fellowships may not be used to defray tuition costs or be held concurrently with any other major fellowship or grant.

 - be a PhD candidate in a department of art history in the United States.
 A student with an appropriate project whose degree will be granted by another department is eligible only if the principal dissertation advisor is in a department of art history.
 (Students preparing theses for the Master of Fine Arts degree are not eligible.)

 - have a dissertation focused on a topic in the history of the visual arts of the United States.
-Although the topic may be historically and/or theoretically grounded, attention to the art object and/or image should be foremost.
-Projects must be object-oriented and use art-historical or visual studies approaches; proposals whose emphases are predominantly socio-historical will not be considered.
+Projects should be focused foremost on the art object and/or image and employ an art-historical or visual studies approach.
+Although the topic may be historically and/or theoretically grounded, proposals whose emphases are predominantly socio-historical will not be considered.